BoryaGames/CatMagick/README.md

 2) `2` is being printed to the console only after full render is done.

-3) `num = 3` - num has changed, `3` is being printed to the console as effect is doing it's clean-up.
+3) `num = 3` - num has changed, `3` is being printed to the console as previous effect is doing it's clean-up.

 4) Then, `1` is being printed to the console.